durable-ist/Multi_Robot_Simulation/README.md

 # DURABLE SIMULATION ARDUPILOT+MAVROS
-This branch is dedicated to create a Gazebo simulation environment, with a multiple UGV's and UAV's, which can be used by anyone working in the project.
+This branch is dedicated to create a Gazebo simulation environment, with multiple UGV's only, which can be used by anyone working in the project.
 The aim is to have a rough simulation of the real scenario where algorithms can be tested.
-The package created merges other packages in the same simulation.
-These three packages are the [multi_jackal](http://wiki.ros.org/multi_jackal_tutorials), [ardupilot](https://ardupilot.org/dev/docs/building-setup-linux.html#building-setup-linux) and [ardupilot_gazebo](https://github.com/SwiftGust/ardupilot_gazebo) which support multiple JACKAL robots from clearpath and a fully ardupilot simulated UAV.
+The package created uses [multi_jackal](http://wiki.ros.org/multi_jackal_tutorials), which support multiple JACKAL robots from clearpath.
 For the multi_jackal, a [forked package](https://github.com/JRosaa/multi_jackal.git) was created in order to facilitate installation and urdf file changes.

 ![Gazebo simulation](https://raw.githubusercontent.com/durable-ist/Multi_Robot_Simulation/ardupilot_sim/meshes/evora_sim2.png)